DeepMLNet/DeepNet/Numeric/Tensor.Docs/articles/Guide-Logic.md

 # Comparison and logic operations

+Comparison is used to element-wise compare the elements of two tensors resulting in a boolean tensor containing the comparison results.
+Several operations that can be performed with boolean tensors are described on this page.

 ## Element-wise comparison operators
 Element-wise comparisons are performed using the [==== (element-wise equal)](xref:Tensor.Tensor`1.op_EqualsEqualsEqualsEquals*), [<<<< (element-wise smaller than)](xref:Tensor.Tensor`1.op_LessLessLessLess), [>>>> (element-wise greater than)](xref:op_GreaterGreaterGreaterGreater) and [<<>> (element-wise not equal)](xref:op_LessLessGreaterGreater) operators.
+These operators return tensors of boolean data type.

 The following example compares the elements of tensors `d` and `e` for equality.
 ```fsharp